richyyun/TrackRatCNN/README.md

 \**Work in progress*\*

 As part of learning more about machine learning and neural networks I challenged myself to redo the rat tracking done in the TrackRat repository with a convolutional neural network rather than a heuristic.
-I am also actually using git for version control to refresh myself on it.
+I am also using Git for actual version control to refresh myself on the process.
 This is purely a personal project and not part of my research.

 LabelData.py allows for manual labeling of each frame of a video and saves each frame as an image.
 TrackRat then uses the images and labels to create a PyTorch Dataset class for use in a Dataloader.